What is Depression?

 EPA short for eicosapentaenoic acid is another integral component of Omega 3 fatty acid — derived out of fish oil.
 EPA is found to be more helpful than DHA to treat depression.

-According to Inflammation Research Foundation, the eicosanoids — derivatives of EPA in brain reduce inflammation.
+According to the Inflammation Research Foundation, the eicosanoids — derivatives of EPA in the brain reduce inflammation.
 This support is considered as an indirect mechanism to help with major depressive disorders.

 5 HTP is naturally obtained from the seeds of an African plant called Griffonia simplicifolia.
 It is also available in supplements.
 100-300 milligrams of 5 HTP should be taken depending on condition.